lfloris/openshift-dev-training/Labs/Lab02-Simple-OpenShift-application/openshift-mariadb-application-ex-1.md

 configmap/mariadb-config created
 ```

-The manual YAML representation would be as follows
+The manual YAML representation would be as follows (you can view this using `oc get configmap mariadb-config -o yaml`)

 ```
 apiVersion: v1